LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-* application includes untrusted data in a new web page without validation or escaping
+* Application includes untrusted data in a new web page without validation or escaping
-* application updates an existing web page with user supplied data using a browser API that can create JavaScript
+* Application updates an existing web page with user supplied data using a browser API that can create JavaScript

 +++